Supergravity as Generalised Geometry I: Type II Theories: generalised geometry

 An important property of the generalised tangent space is that it admits a generalisation of the Lie derivative which encodes the bosonic symmetries of the NSNS sector of type II supergravity.
 Given $V=v+\lambda\in\Gs{E}$, one can define an operator $\Lgen_V$ acting on any generalised tensor, which combines the action of an infinitesimal diffeomorphisms generated by $v$ and a $B$-field gauge transformations generated by $\lambda$.

-Acting on $W=w+\zeta\in E_{(p)}$, we define the \emph{Dorfman derivative}\footnote{If $p=0$ then $\Lgen_VW$ is none other than the Dorfman bracket (see for instance~\cite{Gualtieri,K-S}).
+Acting on $W=w+\zeta\in E_{(p)}$, we define the \emph{Dorfman derivative}\footnote{If $p=0$ then $\Lgen_VW$ is none other than the Dorfman bracket~\cite{dorfman}.
 Since it extends to a derivation on the tensor algebra of generalised tensors, it is natural in our context to call it the ``Dorfman derivative''.} or ``generalised Lie derivative'' as~\cite{GMPW}

 where, since $w$ and $\zeta$ are weighted tensors, the action of the Lie derivative is

 Defining the action on a function $f$ as simply $\Lgen_V f=\mathcal{L}_vf$, one can then extend the notion of Dorfman derivative to any $O(d,d)\times\bbR^+$ tensor using the Leibniz property.